 Buildings W-13 and W-15 are located on the historic Workhouse Campus at 9514 and 9517 Workhouse Way, Lorton, VA.

-The project is in the design and permitting phase.
+The project has moved into the bidding and construction phase.

 * Based on lease and tenant fit-out schedule completion.